Aleksandr Gavrilov (revolutionary): Biography

-Aleksandr married Aleksandra Dmitrievna Gavrilova (m.name Shashova), and they had three children.
+Aleksandr married Aleksandra Dmitrievna Gavrilova (née Shashova), and they had three children.

 The Revolution of 1905 and the peasant movement of 1906 led to an influx of exiled Bolsheviks to Siberia.
-With their support were creating Marxist groups and youth institutes, which grew to party organizations.
-There also were underground organizations in the village Spasskoe, Kainsky uyezd Ust-Tartassk volost, Tomsk guberniya, where Gavrilov was selling in groceries (on the secret address) of multiple store cooperatives, which owned all the values of society.
-Gavrilov was also a student of the Blustein (Blaustein) private pharmacies.
+With their support, Marxist groups and youth institutes were created, which grew to political party organizations.
+In addition, there were underground organizations in the village of Spasskoe, Kainsky uyezd, Ust-Tartassk volost, Tomsk Governorate, where Gavrilov sold groceries (at a secret address) for multiple store cooperatives, which owned all the wealth of society.
+Gavrilov was also a student at the Blustein (Blaustein) private pharmacies.

 Political activities

-After 1905, an underground organization of Bolsheviks appears in the Spasskoe village.
-Among the participants were the brothers Alexander and Vasily Gavrilov, who became active Bolsheviks.
+Sometime in the early 1900s, Aleksandr and Vasily Gavrilov became active members in the underground Bolshevik movement.
+In 1905, the brothers moved to Spassoke Village, where they worked to spread the influence of the movement.

-Starting in 1913, Gavrilov got profession of worker.
-H moved to Kainsk, where he was leading propagandistic activity among workers.
-Persecuted by the Royal security, he moved to Omsk, where he worked as a locksmith in railroad workshops.
-After four years, he got a high-ranked metalworker-gauger.
-After regular liberation changed his place, while leading his underground activity.
-In Kainsk, he was a locksmith in a handicraft mastershop.
-He became a machinist in a merchant creamery in Spasskoe village.
-Under another last name, he worked in a barn of the Barabinsk station.
-He worked in Tashkent.
-He met revolution in one of the Ural factories.
+Starting in 1913, Gavrilov got a job working in a locksmith shop.
+Subsequently moving to Kainsk, he began leading propaganda campaigns for the Bolshevik revolution.
+Because of his activities in the oblast (region), he was suspected by the royal security forces of being a revolutionary, which forced him to move to the city of Omsk; there he found work as a locksmith for the railroad.
+After four years of working for the railroad, he was promoted to metalworker-gauger.
+Because of his underground revolutionary activities, he moved from Kainsk to Spasskoe to Tashkent, and then he found work in Ural factories.
+He worked several trades during this time, including locksmith, machinist (in a creamery), and farmer.

-He was involved in investigations twice because of political activities.
-He joined the Socialist-Revolutionary Party.
-He was a member of the 1st Volost Kainsk Soviet of Deputies and the Tomsk Governorate Congress of Soviets.
-On March 25, 1917, after being unanimously elected at the congress of volost representatives of Kainsk uyezd, he was delegated by the volost committee to the congress of peasant deputies in the city of Omsk.
+He was twice involved with investigations because of political activities; later he joined the Socialist-Revolutionary Party.
+He joined the 1st Volost Kainsk Soviet of Deputies and the Tomsk Governorate Congress of Soviets.
+On 25 March 1917, after being unanimously elected at the Congress of Volost Representatives of Kainsk uyezd, he was selected by the volost committee to represent them at the Congress of Peasant Deputies in Omsk.

-He was recalled by the manual for organizations of Soviet authority.
-Being a delegate from the Urals at the 2nd All-Russian Congress of Soviets, he was elected to the All-Russian Central Executive Committee.
+The manual for organizations of Soviet authority recalled him.
+A delegate from the Urals at the 2nd All-Russian Congress of Soviets, he was then elected to the All-Russian Central Executive Committee.

-In March 1918, delegated with a final vote of Soviet of Workers, peasant, military, cossack, and Muslim deputies of Tashkent, Sirdarya region, on the 4th Congress of Soviets in Moscow, he was a participant of the Executive Committee of the peasant Section All-Russian Central Executive Committee as of April 15, 1918.
-In the Delegates, with P.A.
-Kudryavtsev, he represented the Tashkent Oblast Soviet (Syrdarya region).
-The Turkestan Soviet Committee was headed by the chairman of the executive committee, Zharkov.
+In March 1918, he was delegated by a final vote—of the Soviet of Workers, Peasant, Military, Cossack, and Muslim Deputies of Tashkent, Sirdarya region—to the 4th Congress of Soviets in Moscow.
+Because of his increasing political authority, on 15 April 1918, he joined the executive committee of the Peasant Section of the All-Russian Central Executive Committee.
+Other delegates included P.A.
+Kudryavtsev, who represented the Tashkent Oblast Soviet (Syrdarya region), and Zharkov, who was the chairman of the Turkestan Soviet Committee.